Local entropy production rate of run-and-tumble particles: Force field

 We now compare the theoretical predictions with numerical simulations (in one spatial dimension) of thermal non-interacting RT particles in a harmonic trap.
-We start with numerical data to highlight the difference in computing $\pi(x)$ from $\Pi$ and $\Phi$.
+We start with numerical data to highlight the difference in computing $\pi(x)$ from Eq.~\eqref{pi_1} (direct expression of $\pi(x)$) and Eq.~\eqref{pi_2} (exploiting $\pi(x)=\phi(x)$ in the steady state).
 In Fig. \ref{fig:rt_harm1}a we adopt (\ref{pi_1}) that we rewrite as

 In Fig. \ref{fig:rt_harm1}b, we compute $\pi(x)$ through (\ref{pi_2}).
 We obtain that $\chi^\prime \equiv \partial_x \chi(x)$ plays a fundamental role since it is responsible for the peaks in $\pi$ where particles remain stuck.
-Finally, we compare $P(x)$ from numerics with the numerical integration of the analytical formula and the corresponding $\pi(x)$, as it is shown in \ref{fig:rt_harm2}a and \ref{fig:rt_harm2}b, respectively. $\pi(x)$ shows a crossover from a triple-peaked to single-piece structure as $\alpha$ increases.
-This crossover mirrors the behavior of $P(x)$ that changes from double-peaked for $\alpha < \alpha_c$ to single-peaked for $\alpha > \alpha_c$, with $\alpha_c=2 \mu k$.
-This is because, as $\alpha$ increases, active motion becomes more Brownian-like, and thus particles tend to accumulate at the bottom of the trap instead of at distances where external force balances the self-propulsion.
+Finally, we compare $P(x)$ from numerics with the numerical integration of the analytical formula and the corresponding $\pi(x)$, as it is shown in \ref{fig:rt_harm2}a and \ref{fig:rt_harm2}b, respectively.
+The density profile $P(x)$ displays a double-peaked structure for $\alpha < \alpha_c$ and a single peak for $\alpha > \alpha_c$, with $\alpha_c=2 \mu k$.
+This happens because, at small $\alpha$ particles tend to accumulate at distances where external force balances the self-propulsion, while when $\alpha$ increases, active motion becomes more Brownian-like, and thus particles tend to accumulate at the bottom of the trap.
+Conversely, the entropy production profile $\pi(x)$ shows a crossover (when increasing $\alpha$) from a triple-peaked structure to a single peak.
+Here therefore the “inverse monotonicity” relation between density and EPR, observed in the absence of force in Section~\ref{Sec_v}, is clearly violated.
+We interpret this scenario as the result of the complex interplay between the external force and self-propulsion.